notlab/minimal-mistakes/_posts/2017-03-13-intro-to-lstm.md

 ---

 This post is intended as a brief introduction to recurrent neural networks, focusing on long-short term memory cells, for those with a mathematical background.
+I highly recommend reading the original and great paper [LSTM](ftp://ftp.idsia.ch/pub/juergen/lstm.pdf) by Hochreiter and Schmidhuber.

 ## Overview